 The CFO is supposed to lead this effort, not do it alone.
 That’s why alignment and team-building are just as important to value creation as any strategy or measurable investment plan.

 To drive enterprise value, the finance leader should be a hub—of synergy, of strategy, and of action.
 One financial services CFO recently observed, “The exam doesn’t stop.
 You are always going to have fires to take care of.”
-People look to the CFO for vision, for discrete financial tasks and plans, and for solutions.
+People look to the CFO for both vision and execution.
 That’s why, if the job were invented today from scratch, “Chief Figure-It-All-Out Officer” wouldn’t be a bad title at all.